RagedUnicorn/tf-aws-wow-vanilla-server/README.md

 > User data is limited to 16 KB.
 This limit applies to the data in raw form, not base64-encoded form.

-If any changes need to be done to one of the script make them directly in the files and the repackage them to the archive.
+If any changes need to be done to one of the scripts apply them directly in the files and then package them into `user-data.tar.gz`.
 This makes sure that the changes are still showing up in code version control.